neilstevenson/mayday18/README.md

 Run `print-topic.sh` to create a partitioned (into 3) Kafka topic, and to listen for messages being written to the topic

+Run `print-topic-2.sh` to create another partitioned (into 3) Kafka topic, and to listen for messages being written to the topic, and keep this running.

 ## Populate Kafka

 Run